japila-books/apache-spark-internals/docs/serializer/SerializerManager.md

 SerializerManager takes the following to be created:

-* [[defaultSerializer]] xref:serializer:Serializer.adoc[Serializer]
+* [[defaultSerializer]] serializer:Serializer.md[Serializer]
-* [[conf]] xref:ROOT:SparkConf.adoc[SparkConf]
+* [[conf]] ROOT:SparkConf.md[SparkConf]
 * [[encryptionKey]] Optional encryption key (`[Array[Byte]]`)

-SerializerManager is created when SparkEnv utility is used to xref:core:SparkEnv.adoc#create[create a SparkEnv for the driver and executors].
+SerializerManager is created when SparkEnv utility is used to core:SparkEnv.md#create[create a SparkEnv for the driver and executors].

 == [[SparkEnv]] Accessing SerializerManager Using SparkEnv

-SerializerManager is available using xref:core:SparkEnv.adoc#serializerManager[SparkEnv] on the driver and executors.
+SerializerManager is available using core:SparkEnv.md#serializerManager[SparkEnv] on the driver and executors.

 [source, scala]
 ----